d4ng3r-z0n3/ZWSP-Browser/README.md

-Apologies for the oversight.
-Here's the revised version of the GitHub readme, including the newest inclusion of the Windows executable `zwsp-browser.exe`:

 # ZWSP Browser

 ZWSP Browser is a simple web browser built using PyQt5 that allows you to browse web pages and detect and decode zero-width characters (ZWSP).
 ZWSP characters are invisible Unicode characters that can be used for various purposes, including steganography and data hiding.